VERIDIITE/Hyperactive-Block-Reveal-Motion-FX/README.md

 ## How It Works

-The Block Reveal effect is achieved through:
+Hyperactive Block Reveal Motion FX effect is achieved through:

 1. **GSAP Animations** - Utilizing GSAP's timeline and tween capabilities for complex, coordinated animations
 2. **Block Elements** - Dynamically positioned colored blocks that animate in sequence